aaroncelestian/ClaritySpectra/README.md

+# GOTO the RamLab repo for most recent updates.
+This repo will no longer be updated.

 # RamanLab - Raman Spectrum Analysis Tool

 RamanLab is a comprehensive desktop application for analyzing and identifying Raman spectra.
 It provides a user-friendly interface for importing, processing, and matching Raman spectra against a database of known materials.